renatosans/CarDealershipRUST/README.md

 - Diesel ORM depends on the following client library:   libmysqlclient
 - Run the comand to get it:
 > apt install -y default-libmysqlclient-dev
+- MySQL workbench installation may add the dependency as well (MySQL client lib)

 ## ~~Steps to run the project~~
 - ~~docker compose up~~